RACV Logo

 Today, you'll board your overland vehicle bound for Amboseli National Park.
 The park covers an area of about 392 square kilometres and is home to the largest population of African elephants in Kenya, many of which are ‘big tuskers’ (elephants with large tusks).
 You may even spot a ‘super tusker’ – a male bull elephant with tusks that weigh over 45 kg each, usually so long they scrape the ground.
 If you're lucky to visit on a clear day, you'll be treated to amazing views of Mt Kilimanjaro.
 When you arrive, you'll set off on a game drive in your overland vehicle to explore the park and discover the wildlife that calls this place home.

-Day 3: Mto Wa Mbu
+Day 3: Naramatisho

-Day 4: Serengeti National Park (Ngorongoro Crater)
+Day 4: Serengeti National Park

 Day 5: Serengeti National Park